 Name of Committee Planned Programs Issues to be Addressed Executive Considering that there were no major issues brought forth to be resolved by the Executive Committee, there are currently no specific planned programs.
 Nevertheless, the Committee meets as the need arises to address the requirements of SMPFC.
 No major issues to be addressed at the moment.
 Audit 147 Considering that there were no major issues brought forth to be resolved by the Audit Committee, there are currently no specific planned programs.
 Nevertheless, the Committee meets quarterly to undertake its regular functions and address the needs of SMPFC, as they arise.
 No major issues to be addressed at the moment.
-Nomination and Hearing 148 Considering that there were no major issues brought forth to be resolved by the Nomination and Hearing Committee, there are currently no specific planned programs.
-Nevertheless, the Committee meets periodically to screen and evaluate the nominees to the Board of Directors of the Company and address the needs of SMPFC, as they arise.
-No major issues to be addressed at the moment.
-Executive Compensation 149 Considering that there were no major issues brought forth to be resolved by the Executive Compensation Committee, there are currently no specific planned programs.
-Nevertheless, the Committee meets periodically to screen and evaluate employees for promotion and address the needs of No major issues to be addressed at the moment.

 $^{^{147}}$ As updated to expound on response, per advisement letter filed with the SEC on January 30, 2014.
-148 As updated to expound on response, per advisement letter filed with the SEC on January 30, 2014.
-149 As updated to expound on response, per advisement letter filed with the SEC on January 30, 2014.